About this inquiry tool

 Are you wearing socks?

-Asking a question to multiple people in the group can sometimes help the Psychiatrist diagnose a difficult problem.
+Asking a question to multiple people in the group can sometimes help the Detective figure out a complex rule.

 Play a couple rounds with the students.